<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=383903128744636&amp;ev=PageView&amp;noscript=1">

 California this year added a new layer of compliance costs under its Low Carbon Fuel Standard (LCFS) program, forcing so-called obligated parties – refiners and fuel suppliers – to scramble to adapt.

-The state upped the compliance ante this year after it found that the average carbon intensity (CI) of crude oil used in California rose in 2018.
+The state upped the compliance ante after it found that the average carbon intensity (CI) of crude oil used in California rose in 2018.

 That left obligated parties scrambling for a benchmark for what those new requirements would add to the price of gasoline and diesel in California.